filecoin-station/fil-deal-ingester/README.md

 The output is committed to git, see [./generated/ldn-clients.csv](./generated/ldn-clients.csv)

-### Parse storage deals from StateMarketDetails.json
+### Download StateMarketDetails.json and convert it to ND-JSON format

 1. Download the snapshot of StateMarketDeals from Glif: https://marketdeals.s3.amazonaws.com/StateMarketDeals.json.zst